Death Whisperer: Plot

 Yak learns from his friend Sarge that Yam is under the control of an evil spirit (the ghost dressed in black).
 They go to Chauy's hut and see her performing a ritual to make Yam the new host for the evil spirit before she kills herself.
 Left with no choice, the family calls a priest, Puth, for help, and he instructs them to cut down a bamboo tree near their house.
 They find human internal organs in the tree — including a heart that is still beating — and destroy everything by fire.
 Yak, Yod, Yad, and their mother bring Yam to the nearest hospital in their truck, with Sarge and Puth accompanying them.
 Their father, Yos, and Yee remain at home.

 During their journey to the hospital, they are attacked by supernatural forces, causing them to experience hallucinations.
 Yak loses control of the wheel when the possessed Yam starts whispering again, making him drowsy and causing their truck to crash, killing Puth.
 After Yak regains consciousness, he confronts the possessed Yam, who uses his handgun to shoot Sarge and threatens to kill their other unconscious family members.
 Yad awakes and stabs Yam in the arm with a knife, causing the evil spirit to temporarily leave her body.
-Yak then seizes back his handgun and apparently kills the evil spirit by shooting it.
+Yak then seizes back his handgun and apparently kills the evil spirit by shooting her.

 In the hospital, Yam seems to be recovering well until she suddenly says bye to Yad and starts pulling out her tooth.
 The rest of the family rush in and try to stop her but it is too late as Yam's body becomes swollen and blood spurts out of all her body orifices.
 Yad sees the evil spirit outside the window for a moment.
 After Yam's funeral, Yak goes to the tree where the girls first saw the evil spirit and burns it down, saying that it is not over yet.